Nectivio/65C02-Tool/README.md

 ###  Enable or Disable the 65C02 processor

-The tool can temporarily halt the 65C02 execution at the start of the next clock cycle by pulling both the RDY and BE signals low.
+The tool can temporarily halt the 65C02 execution at any time by pulling both the RDY and BE signals low.

 ```DisableProcessor``` will disable the 65C02 and disconnect it from the ADDRESS, DATA, and RW buses.

 ```EnableProcessor``` will re-enable the 65C02 after a call to DisableProcessor.

-If DisableProcessor was is called more than once, EnableProcessor must also be called the same number of times before the processor will be enabled.
+If DisableProcessor was called more than once, EnableProcessor must also be called the same number of times before the processor will be enabled.

 ### Read a single byte from any address